Danielhiversen/flux_led/README.md

 * Setting timers (Programmatically only)

 ##### Some missing pieces:
+* Initial administration to set up WiFi SSID and passphrase/key.
 * The CLI interface for setting timers is still in-progress.
 * Music-relating pulsing.
 This feature isn't so impressive on the Magic Home app, and looks like it might be a bit of work.